wuyangf7/OPERA/README.md

 If you have any bug reports or questions, please send an email to Yang Wu (y.wu2@uq.edu.au) and Jian Zeng (j.zeng@uq.edu.au) at Institute for Molecular Bioscience, The University of Queensland, and Jian Yang (jian.yang@westlake.edu.cn) at School of Life Sciences, Westlake University.

 ## Citations
 Wu Y., Qi T., Wray N.R., Visscher P.M., Zeng J. & Yang J. (2021) Joint analysis of GWAS and multi-omics QTL summary statistics reveals a large fraction of GWAS signals shared with molecular phenotypes.
-Under review.
+Cell Genomics.

 ## Installation
 To install OPERA, you can download the [opera_Linux.zip](https://github.com/wuyangf7/OPERA/blob/main/opera_Linux.zip) package, which contains a standalone (i.e., statically linked) 64-bit Linux executable file opera_Linux.
 We strongly recommend using this static executable because it is well-optimized and no further installation is required.